Bill O'Brien (American football): Houston Texans

 After Houston Texans head coach Gary Kubiak was fired on December 6, 2013, multiple reports stated that O'Brien was interested in returning to the NFL.
 On December 29, O'Brien met with the Texans for further discussion about the head coaching job there.
 He was officially introduced as the Texans' head coach on January 2, 2014.
 The Texans had finished 2–14 in 2013 and owned the first overall selection in the 2014 NFL draft, which they used on South Carolina defensive end Jadeveon Clowney.

 2014 season

 O'Brien earned his first win as a head coach when the Texans beat the Washington Redskins in the season-opener by a score of 17–6.
-In O'Brien's first season with the Texans, they finished with a 9–7 record and narrowly missed the playoffs.
+In O'Brien's first season with the team, they finished with a 9–7 record and narrowly missed the playoffs.

 2015 season

 In 2015, the Texans again finished with a 9–7 record and finished atop the AFC South.
-In the Wild Card Round of the playoffs, the Texans were blown out 30–0 by the Kansas City Chiefs.
+During the Wild Card Round of the playoffs, the Texans were blown out 30–0 by the Kansas City Chiefs.